Topics in the Grothendieck conjecture for hyperbolic polycurves of dimension 2: Notation and basic properties of the etale fundamental groups of hyperbolic curves

 \begin{rem} Let $S$ be a normal scheme and $X$ a hyperbolic curve over $S$.
-Then a pair of schemes $(\overline{X}, D)$ which satisfies the conditions in Definition \ref{hyperbolic}.1 is uniquely determined by $X$ up to canonical isomorphisms from the argument given in the discussion entitled “Curves” in \cite{Moch4} $\S 0$.
-We shall refer to $D$ as the divisor of the cusps of $X\rightarrow S$. \end{rem}
+Then a pair of schemes $(\overline{X}, D)$ which satisfies the conditions in Definition \ref{hyperbolic}.1 is uniquely determined by $X$ up to canonical isomorphism from the argument given in the discussion entitled “Curves” in \cite{Moch4} $\S 0$.
+We shall refer to $D$ as the divisor of cusps of the hyperbolic curve $X\rightarrow S$. \end{rem}

-\begin{prop}(\cite{Ho} Proposition 2.3) Let $S$ be a connected Noetherian separated normal scheme over $\Q$ and $X_{2} \to X_{1} \to S$ a hyperbolic polycurve of relative dimension $2$ over $S$.
-Let $Y_{2} \to X_{2}$ be a finite \'etale covering.
-Write $Y_{1}$ (resp.\,$T$) for the normalization of $X_{1}$ (resp.\,$S$) in the function field of $Y_{2}$.
-Then $Y_{2} \to Y_{1} \to T$ is a hyperbolic polycurve of relative dimension $2$. \end{prop}

 \begin{dfn} Let $K$ be a field.
 We shall say that a scheme $X$ over $K$ is a variety if the morphism $X \rightarrow \Spec K$ is separated and of finite type with geometrically connected fibers. \end{dfn}